su-cs408/su-cs408.github.io/index.md

 ---

 # Annoucements
-- Office hours will start in 3rd week.
+- Office hours will start in the 3rd week.
 You can find the details for the office hours below after arrangement.
 - Details about the labs will be announced via SuCourse+ when lab time approaches and you will be also able to find the Zoom link in the corresponding TA column for the labs.